ArtiPedia/blog-v3/_posts/2016-04-14-jekyll-toc.md

 title: '<i>Jump to...</i>';
 {% endhighlight %}

 For some reason, the TOC section assumes the style ```display: block``` which will cover the whole page.
 But I wanted it on one side of the page.
 So I have added the code ```display: inline-block!important```.
 I personally do not like using **!important** but here I had to.
-It is at least better than in-line CSS!

 {% include adsense-inside-post-2.html %}